tombensve/MarkdownDoc/MavenPlugin/docs/MarkdownDoc-Maven-Plugin.md

 I'm also using this possibility to generate from multiple sources to put the documentation for each module project in that project.

+The `<parserOptions>option=value,...</parserOptions>` are passed to each parser.
+Currently only the _JavadocParser_ has an option: `markdownJavadoc=true`.
+When this is specified then the class and method descriptions are passed to MarkdownParser instead of being added as text.
+This is useful in conjunction with using a markdown doclet for javadoc.

 ## pdfGeneratorOptions